 For some of the business classes, Ryan and I loved sitting down and going through each lesson, step-by-step (particularly with the Sara Blakely MasterClass).

 However, for most others, we just listened to them for enjoyment while driving, cooking, or gardening.

 In this sense, they replaced our usual Netflix and podcast time, while being far more productive, inspirational, and instructive.

-When it came to the eleventh month of our yearly subscription, we felt the pressure to watch more and make the most of it!
-Therefore, I was literally watching a MasterClass every time I cooked, and even showered!
+Instead, when it came to the eleventh month of our first yearly subscription, we felt the pressure to watch more and make the most of it!

 The Cons and Things We Didn’t Like

 Downloading lessons for offline viewing is no longer part of the ‘Individual’ payment plan.
 To do this, you’ll need to upgrade to either the ‘Duo’ (at $214.20 per year) or the ‘Family’ plan (at $285.60 per year).

 2. Sharing Our Membership Was Hard

 It’s a pro and a con, but Ryan and I shared the same membership account under the ‘Duo’ plan.
 While it allows for two devices to stream at the same time, if we are both watching the same MasterClass but are at different spots, it’s confusing to keep track of.